vocdoni/docs/src/about-us/development-guidelines.md

 - When creating a PR the PR creator needs to `require` at least 1 PR reviewer
     - Take in mind that the PR reviewer may be receiving lots of emails of notifications of Github, so the PR creator should decide if it's needed to send a private message to that person to notify of the PR

+#### Reviewing a PR
+- When doing review request try to fulfill one of these options:
+    - **A**.
+Be very clear about the requested change stating the issue unambiguously or suggesting a code edit.
+    - **B**.
+If the request is ambiguous, doesn't provide enough details or it's a personal opinion without strong arguments; state that the request is not blocking and let the author of the PR decide wether to make a change or not at their own discretion.

 #### Automated Code Review
 - PRs can be merged once:
     - the tests pass